codeaddslife/demo-loopback/README.md

 export NODE_ENV="prod"
 ```

 Loopback will now use our new configuration.
-Our explorer is disabled and we can still use are api:
+Our explorer is disabled and we can still use are api, this time through
+MongoDB:

 ```
 http://localhost:3000/api/campgrounds